 Kimberly Faith: It is.
 It is so comforting.

 John McLarty: We can just cry out.
-We don’t even know what we’re you know, we have no idea what the solution is.
-Right.
-Right.
-Or necessarily, you know, sometimes not even know what the real problem is.
+We don’t even know what we’re, you know, we have no idea what the solution is.

 Kimberly Faith: That’s right.

-John McLarty: Think about, you know, the intrigues of the human
+John McLarty: Think about, you know, the intrigues of the human anxiety experience.

-Kimberly Faith: anxiety Right.
-Variant.
+Kimberly Faith: Right.
 Well, that’s right.
-And and

-John McLarty: He knows what you know, what’s the word?
-The root problem.
+John McLarty: He knows what, you know, what’s the word, the root problem.

 Kimberly Faith: Yeah.